 There are historical reasons why many countries are still struggling to develop and these must also be acknowledged and addressed.
 Many developing country decision makers are already overwhelmed with the implementation of development policies and plans such as those aimed at improving health and wellbeing, livelihoods and infrastructures.
 It is important to recognise Countries of the global North have a responsibility to address the injustice and inequality that has been caused by the centuries of colonisation and exploitation of communities in the global South.

-Support Climate Vulnerable Developing Countries to Address Loss and Damage?
+How Can We Support Climate Vulnerable Developing Countries to Address Loss and Damage?

 Vulnerable developing countries need finance, technology and capacity building which meets the scale of the evolving needs to address loss and damage from the impacts of climate change.
 They need technical assistance and funding in the form of grants to build the capacity of people on the ground and decision makers to develop and implement measures to reduce and address loss and damage.